pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0118.md

 ```

 …is considered programmer error.
 This is an invalid reducer because the `body` property will never
 be called.
-The `@Reducer` macro can diagnose the problem, provide you with a helpful warning, and
+The [`@Reducer`][reducer-macro-docs] macro can diagnose the problem, provide you with a
-even help fix it for you:
+helpful warning, and even help fix it for you:

 ```swift
 @Reducer